We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 This product is also certified gluten-free, kosher, non-GMO, and organic.

-Each serving of this supplement boasts 1,000 mg of calcium, which is derived from a combination of calcium carbonate, calcium citrate, and calcium ascorbate.
+Each serving of this supplement boasts 1,000 mg of calcium that’s derived from a combination of calcium carbonate, calcium citrate, and calcium ascorbate.

 In addition to being vegan, kosher, and soy-free, it’s certified by Underwriters Laboratories (UL), which is a nonprofit organization that evaluates the safety of supplements.